xinwenfu/mitmproxy-get/README.md

 To intercept request with specific URLs, you need to enable the interception function and using specific filter expressions.

-To enable the interception function, press i.
+To enable the interception function, press **i**.
 You will see shown at the bottom of the console.
 ```
 set intercept ``
 ```